andywyatte17/andywyatte17.github.io/doctor-who-list/how-to-bingewatch-class-who-skipwatch.md

 <sub>Season 12 (Tom Baker)</sub>

-While this serial isn’t ideally suited to Tom Baker (it's written like a Pertwee episode), it’s not bad, plus, there are some classic moments from the new Fourth Doctor.
+While this serial isn't ideally suited to Tom Baker (it's written like a Pertwee episode), it's not bad, plus, there are some classic moments from the new Fourth Doctor.
 If this is your jumping-in point, realize that the robot itself is extremely clunky and unimpressive, even by Classic Who's standards.

 Story 75; 4 episodes - Robot